 Core Faculty and Mentors

-The Institute format has often included a Monday event open to a wider regional audience who might only be able to come for one day, followed by four days with two major presentations each day, discussion with speakers, discussion groups arranged around core issues of interest to participants, morning and evening meditation, and workshops led by Institute participants.
+The Institute format has often included a Monday event open to a wider regional audience who might only be able to come for one day, followed by three days with two major presentations each day, discussion with speakers, discussion groups arranged around core issues of interest to participants, morning and evening meditation, and workshops led by Institute participants.
 (In 2014, that order was reversed, with the one day event held on Friday.)
 The 2014 Institute also included three courses, held for 2 hours each afternoon, led by Institute faculty, with one of them being a Ph.D.
 Symposium.

 One of the key purposes of the Summer Institute on Theology and Disability is encourage and support graduate level students in any discipline who are working in the area of theology, religion, and disability.
 There are several levels to this support, including:

 - Scholarships to cover part of the costs for the Summer Institute depending on funding available.
 That may vary from year to year.
 Income from the Summer Institute Resource Exhibit is dedicated to scholarships.
 Scholarship applicants will be asked to assist in various aspects of on-site coordination, including registration desks, resource exhibit, etc.